Pocket/content-monorepo/README.md

 	`turbo.json` - Configure behavior for `turbo`

 ## Build
+First, create a local `.env` file and copy the contents of `example.env`.

 To build all services:
 ```
 cd content-monorepo
+nvm use
 pnpm install
 pnpm build
 ```